Consensys/doc.goquorum/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 ## Genesis file

-To use IBFT, GoQuorum requires a genesis file.
+To use IBFT, GoQuorum requires a [genesis file](../GenesisOptions.md).
 The genesis file defines properties specific to IBFT and to your specific network.

-!!! example "Sample IBFT genesis file"
+!!! example "Example IBFT genesis file"

-    Example genesis file for a 4 nodes IBFT2 network.

     ```json
       {